Toensbergia blastidiata: Description

+Routine chemical spot tests help confirm the species in the field: the reagent PD turns the thallus yellow and the C test flashes red, reactions that match the presence of alectorialic acid (and one or more related "satellite" compounds) detected by thin-layer chromatography.
+Alectorialic acid is the same substance that causes the rose tint in dried material.

+Habitat and distribution

 Toensbergia blastidiata is widespread in northwestern North America with a range extending from Kodiak Island south to the Olympic Mountains of Washington State.
 It is a corticolous lichen that has been recorded from the bark of Alnus viridis subsp. crispa, A. incana subsp. tenuifolia, A. rubra, Frangula purshiana, Malus fusca, and Pinus contorta.